hannesdatta/personal-website/content/authors/admin/_index.md

   url: "https://research.tilburguniversity.edu/en/persons/hannes-datta/"

 # Short bio (displayed in user profile at end of posts)
 bio: I develop advanced econometric models that guide managerial decision-making and inform public policy in the area of digital media consumption (e.g., on streaming services), branding, and retailing.
+Watch an overview video [here](http://youtube.com/watch?v=OyUGo7s2HJY).

 # Should the user's education and interests be displayed?
 display_education: true